ndejong/pfsense_fauxapi/README.md

 this approach.

-The two sample FauxAPI keys (PFFAexample01 and PFFAexample02) and their associated secrets in the sample `credentials.ini` file are hard-coded to be inoperative, you must create entirely new values before your client scripts will be able to issue commands to FauxAPI.
+The two sample FauxAPI keys (PFFAexample01 and PFFAexample02) and their associated secrets in the sample `credentials.sample.ini` file are hard-coded to be inoperative, you must create entirely new values before your client scripts will be able to issue commands to FauxAPI.

+You can start your own `/etc/fauxapi/credentials.ini` file by copying the sample file provided in `credentials.sample.ini`

 API authentication itself is performed on a per-call basis with the auth value inserted as an additional **fauxapi-auth** HTTP request header, it can be